anvil-robotics/openarm/README.md

 *Please note that Enactic is unaffiliated with Anvil Robotics.*

 ## ☠️ Danger-Zone - Changing the Motor Configurations ☠️

+> [!CAUTION]
-*The following tools can flash new configuration parameters to motors.
+> *The following tools can flash new configuration parameters to motors.
 Doing any of the following may result in the motors no longer being able to effectively communicate with the linux host.*

 ### Motor Configuration